Shapley-PC: Constraint-based Causal Structure Learning with a Shapley Inspired Framework: Shapley-PC

-Theorem~\ref{th:shap_sign} states that given correct conditional independence information, a decision rule to identify colliders based on SIV is correct.
-This allows us to prove the soundness of our modified PC-algorithm.
+Lemma~\ref{th:shap_sign} states that, given correct conditional independence information (i.e. a perfect CIT), our decision rule to identify colliders based on SIVs is correct.
+This allows us to prove that Shapley-PC algorithm is sound and complete when assuming faithfulness or infinite data~\citep{ramsey2006CPC}.